cran/phangorn/README.md

     install.packages("BiocManager")
 BiocManager::install(c("Biostrings", "seqLogo"))
 ```
-Also the development version usually depends on tha latest ape development
+Also the development version usually depends on the latest ape development
 version and information to download can be found  [here](http://ape-package.ird.fr/ape_installation.html).
 Additionally you may need to install on windows [Rtools](https://cran.r-project.org/bin/windows/Rtools/) and on mac [XCode](https://developer.apple.com/xcode/)
 and [GFortran](https://gcc.gnu.org/wiki/GFortranBinaries).